treyhunner/treyhunner.github.com/source/_posts/2019-03-12-unique-and-sentinel-values-in-python.markdown

 ---

 Occasionally in Python (and in programming in general), you'll need an object which can be uniquely identified.
-Sometimes this unique object represents a **stop value** or a **skip value** and sometimes it's an **initial value** or **default value**.
+Sometimes this unique object represents a **stop value** or a **skip value** and sometimes it's an **initial value**.
 But in each of these cases you want your object to stand out from the other objects you're working with.

-In this article we'll take a look at a few different ways to create these unique values that stand out from the rest and we'll wander through a few different uses for these unique values along the way.
+In this article we'll talk about when `None` isn't enough, I'll show you how I create unique values when `None` doesn't cut it, and we'll see a few different uses for this technique.

 ## Initial values and default values